michae1michae1/ReactFlaskDemo/README.md

 ## ✨ Features
 - **Animated System Flow:**
-  - Static diagram shows the real-time flow: Frontend → API → Backend → DB → Response → Table Update
+  - Diagram shows the flow: Frontend → API → Backend → DB → Response → Table Update
   - Each step is highlighted and status text updates as actions happen
 - **CRUD for Energy Projects:**
   - Add, edit, delete, and view energy resiliency projects (mock data for data centers)
+- **Project Detail Generation:**
+  - Use the "Generate" button in the Add Project dialog to auto-fill project details
+  - Details are generated from a pool of 20 US cities and 20 project title/description templates
+  - Impact score is randomly generated (0–10, 1 decimal)
 - **API Call Transparency:**
   - See the actual API call being made during each operation
   - Last API call is always visible
+- **Delay Toggle:**
+  - Toggle the animation delay on/off for instant or step-by-step flow visualization
+  - The toggle is next to the Add Project button in the table header
 - **Modern Dark Mode UI:**
   - Beautiful, accessible, and easy on the eyes